JFY96/notes/notes/js/javascript.md

 ```
 - Arrays can store elements of any type
 - Arrays in JavaScript can work both as a queue and as a stack (this type of data structure is called deque, or double ended queue)
+	- Stack (Last-In-First-Out)
+		- `push` appends element to end of array
+		- `pop` - removes last element and returns it
 	- Queue (First-In-First-Out)
-    - `pop` - removes last element and returns it
-    - `push` appends element to end of array
+		- `push` - appends element to end of array
-  - Stack (Last-In-First-Out)
 		- `shift` - removes first element and returns it
-    - `unshift` - adds element to start of array
+	- A related method is `unshift` - appends element(s) to start of array

 - `toString` implementation for arrays returns a comma-separated list of elements
 ```js